Trees and treelike structures in dense digraphs: Auxiliary concepts and results

-Observe that the underlying graph of~$G[X \rarr Y]$ is a bipartite graph with vertex classes~$X$ and~$Y$.
-We say that~$G[X \rarr Y]$ is \defi{$(d, \eps)$-regular} (respectively \defi{$(\dplus, \eps)$-regular} or~\defi{$(d, \eps)$-super-regular}) to mean that this underlying graph is $(d, \eps)$-regular (respectively $(\dplus, \eps)$-regular or~$(d, \eps)$-super-regular).
+Let $X$ and $Y$ be disjoint sets of vertices in a digraph $G$.
+Observe that the underlying graph of~$G[X \rarr Y]$ is then a bipartite graph with vertex classes~$X$ and~$Y$.
+We say that~$G[X \rarr Y]$ is \defi{$(d, \eps)$-regular} (respectively \defi{$(\dplus, \eps)$-regular} or~\defi{$(d, \eps)$-superregular}) to mean that this underlying graph is $(d, \eps)$-regular (respectively $(\dplus, \eps)$-regular or~$(d, \eps)$-superregular).
 In this way we may apply the previous results of this subsection to digraphs.